Counterfactual Visual Explanation via Causally-Guided Adversarial Steering: Additional Experimental Results

-\textbf{Results on CelebA-HQ} Due to the similarity between the CelebA-HQ and CelebA datasets, we omit the CelebA-HQ results from the main text and provide them in this section as supplementary material.
+Due to the page limit, we omit the results of CelebA, CelebA-HQ Gender, and BDD-OIA from the main text and provide them in this section as supplementary material.
 We first present the quantitative analysis.
-Tables~\ref{tab7} and~\ref{tab8} summarize the results on the CelebA-HQ dataset, which exhibit a similar overall trend to that observed on CelebA.
-Although DiME achieves slightly better FR, CD, and sFID scores, it does so at a significant expense of FID.
-Moreover, DiME is obviously less competitive in terms of perceptual similarity (LPIPS) and cosine similarity (S$^3$).
-Notably, its COUT score is negative, indicating that the classifier lacks confidence in the counterfactual transitions produced by the DiME.
+Table~\ref{tab6}, Table~\ref{tab7}, and Table~\ref{tab8} summarize the results on the CelebA dataset, Table~\ref{tab9} concludes the results on CelebA-HQ Gender, which exhibit a similar overall trend to that observed on CelebA-HQ Smile and Age.
+Although ACE achieves slightly better performance than our method on LPIPS and S$^3$, this comes at the cost of reduced flip rate and FID.
+Importantly, FID is a key metric, as it measures whether the overall distribution of counterfactual images is close to that of real images.
+Similarly, although DiME attains slightly better results on sFID, its COUT is extremely low and even negative, indicating that the classifier lacks confidence in the counterfactual transitions produced by DiME.
+Table~\ref{tab10} presents the results on the BDD-OIA dataset.
+Although ACE performs well on several metrics, our method outperforms it in terms of COUT, demonstrating that the classifier retains sufficient confidence in the counterfactual transitions.

 \looseness -1 We then present the qualitative analysis.
 Since ACE achieves the strongest performance among all baselines, we focus our comparison on the counterfactual images generated by our method and those produced by ACE.
-As shown in Figure~\ref{fig7}, similar to the results on the CelebA dataset, the counterfactual images generated by ACE contain many unintended modifications.
+As shown in Figure~\ref{fig5}, similar to the results on the CelebA dataset, the counterfactual images generated by ACE contain many unintended modifications.
 These include changes in teeth and chin color, the appearance of exaggerated facial creases, and the emergence of extraneous patches on the cheeks.
-In the transition from “old” to “young,” the counterfactual images generated by our method exhibit comparable visual quality to those produced by ACE, with no obvious undesired changes in either case.
+In the transition from “old” to “young”, the counterfactual images generated by our method exhibit comparable visual quality to those produced by ACE, with no obvious undesired changes in either case.
 As a result, we do not highlight any specific regions for this comparison.
 However, our method aligns more closely with the intended transformation—for example, by effectively removing age spots and smoothing wrinkles—demonstrating greater semantic consistency with the target concept.
+In the transition from "male" to "female", we omit the highlight for the same reason.